browserstack/api/README.md

     Possible error codes are `required` and `invalid`.

 ### Authentication
 All methods need to authenticate who you are.
 Before spawning browser workers and deleting a worker for example.
-Authentication is done using your username/password (or the BrowserStack access key) within the HTTP request.
+Authentication is done using your username and the BrowserStack access key within the HTTP request.
 For example:

-    $ curl -u "username:PASSWORD" http://api.browserstack.com/3

-or use the access key

     $ curl -u "username:access_key" http://api.browserstack.com/3

 > A `401 Unauthorized` response is given if an unauthorized request is made.